Todos Santos Mexico – What To Do In One Day

 Doce Cuarenta ☕

-A 15-minute walk North from the Todos Santos bus station is Doce Cuarenta.
+A 15-minute walk North of the Todos Santos bus station is Doce Cuarenta.
 This beautiful café offers a great selection of coffee with plant-based milk and healthy breakfast options such as a smoothie bowl or avocado toast.
-It is a bit out of town but the space you get rewards you for the nice little walk.
+It is a bit out of town but the is one of the best cafes in Todos Santos so it is worth the trip out here.
 If you come by car there is plenty of parking.

 Outside is a big garden with lots of shade and tables.
 Inside is a great selection of coffees, wines, kombuchas and other drinks.
 If you need some strong wifi, there are lots of tables inside and the signal is excellent.
 We had the cold brew (65 pesos / 3.25 USD) and Americano (55 pesos / 2.75 USD).